juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 # install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows

+You need Hasselblad FlexColor 4.0.3 thats the latest version that supports SCSI scanners. after installing,
-The 32-Bit .INF file has a small modification to allow Imagine Devices to Detect the Driver in 64-Bit.
+The 32-Bit .INF driver is located on C:/Program Files (32-Bit)/Hasselblad/INF That driver is for 32-Bit Only, Does Not work. requires a small modification to allow Windows Imagine Devices to Detect the Driver in 64-Bit.

+Tested:
+XP 64-Bit
+Vista 64-Bit
-Works in Windows7 64-Bit,
+Windows7 64-Bit
 Windows 8.1 64-Bit
-Windows 10 64-Bit,
+Windows 10 64-Bit
 Windows 11 untested.

 Problem #1.